xMartin/grouptabs/README.md

 To use it you need the [Dojo Toolkit](http://dojotoolkit.org/) 1.8.

+Additionally you need the [dropbox.js library](https://github.com/dropbox/dropbox-js) (HEAD of master at this point, 1.6.1 should work fine, too).

 Your `js/` directory should look like this:

 ```
 root/